The sides can be lifted back to allow the chair to fit under the table in restaurants or cafes. Also, the chair boasts attendant slowing handbrakes.

 In our review, you can find both self-propelled and attendant-propelled models.
 Self-propelled wheelchairs have large back wheels with handles that allow users to propel the chair by themselves.
-Of course, this type of wheelchairs gives more freedom, however, it is more tricky to pack into the boot of a car.
-Attendant-propelled models have smaller back wheels, thus, they are more lightweight and easier to transport.
-Still, they should be pushed by a caregiver.
+Of course, this type of wheelchair provides more freedom and flexibility, but it is trickier to pack into the car boot, making them less convenient for travelling.
+Attendant-propelled models, in turn, have smaller back wheels, are more lightweight and easier to transport.
+However, they have to be pushed by a caregiver.

-If you had a small injury of your lower limbs and now just need to relieve stress while walking, crutches may come in handy.
+If you had a small injury of your lower limbs and now you are looking for a way or tool to help you relieve stress while walking, crutches may come in handy.

 What Features to Compare

 As we have already mentioned, there are two main types of standard wheelchairs: attendant-propelled and self-propelled.

 - Attendant-propelled or dependent mobility bases have a small diameter of both front and rear wheels.
 Such wheelchairs may look and function like strollers, though, should be pushed and controlled by a caregiver standing at the rear.